davegreen/davegreen.github.io/_posts/2015-10-25-scom-2012-run-an-sql-query-in-a-script-monitor-with-a-run-as-account.md

 [<img class="alignnone wp-image-1579 size-full" src="http://tookitaway.co.uk/wp-content/uploads/2015/10/MPCreate.png" alt="MPCreate" width="560" height="566" />](http://tookitaway.co.uk/wp-content/uploads/2015/10/MPCreate.png)

 I've named and described my management pack, obviously these will be different in your case.

 # Create the run as profile in the MP

 Browse to the Administration tab, then right-click "Run As Configuration" and choose to "Create Run As Profile..."

 [<img class="alignnone size-full wp-image-1591" src="http://tookitaway.co.uk/wp-content/uploads/2015/10/CreateRunAsProfile.png" alt="CreateRunAsProfile" width="852" height="689" />](http://tookitaway.co.uk/wp-content/uploads/2015/10/CreateRunAsProfile.png)

 Name and describe the profile how you need it, then choose to put it in the management pack we created.
 Add the run account you need, then create it.

 # Create the monitor in the MP

-To create the monitor, I browsed to the Authoring tab, then to "Management Pack Objects &gt; Monitors" and filtered the scope to the following "SQL Server YYYY DB", depending on the SQL Server version containing the database you need to target.
+To create the monitor, I browsed to the Authoring tab, then to "Management Pack Objects > Monitors" and filtered the scope to the following "SQL Server YYYY DB", depending on the SQL Server version containing the database you need to target.
 I'll be working with SQL Server 2014 for this example, but this method applies to all recent versions of SQL server.

 [<img class="alignnone size-large wp-image-1582" src="http://tookitaway.co.uk/wp-content/uploads/2015/10/MonitorList-1024x546.png" alt="MonitorList" width="474" height="253" />](http://tookitaway.co.uk/wp-content/uploads/2015/10/MonitorList.png)